bhoward/focsipedia/docs/logic/props.md

 $p$ can represent any statement, and the discussion will be valid no matter which statement it represents.

+## Operators: And, Or, Not

 What we do with propositions is combine them with **logical operators**.
 A logical operator can be applied to one or more propositions to produce a new proposition.
-The truth value of the new proposition is completely determined by the operator and by the truth values of the propositions to which it is applied.[^1]
+The truth value of the new proposition is completely determined by the operator and by the truth values of the propositions to which it is applied.[^It is not always true that the truth value of a sentence can be determined from the truth values of its component parts.
+For example, if $p$ is a proposition, then "Sarah Palin believes
+$p$" is also a proposition, so "Sarah Palin believes" is some kind of operator.
+However, it does not count as a _logical_ operator because just from knowing whether or not $p$ is true, we get no information at all about whether "Sarah Palin believes $p$" is true.]
 In English, logical operators are represented by words such as "and," "or," and "not."
 For example, the proposition "I wanted to leave and I left" is formed from two simpler propositions joined by the word "and."
 Adding the word "not" to the proposition "I left" gives
 "I did not leave" (after a bit of necessary grammatical adjustment).

-[^1]: It is not always true that the truth value of a sentence can be determined from the truth values of its component parts.
-For example, if $p$ is a proposition, then "Sarah Palin believes $p$" is also a proposition, so "Sarah Palin believes" is some kind of operator.
-However, it does not count as a _logical_ operator because just from knowing whether or not $p$ is true, we get no information at all about whether "Sarah Palin believes $p$" is true.

 But English is a little too rich for mathematical logic.
 When you read the sentence "I wanted to leave and I left,"